Hey there, so glad you found us!! 😀

 We’re Amy + Jacky, the husband & wife team behind Pressure Cook Recipes.

-We are Food Lovers + Currently hired by Instant Pot and Tatung as Recipe Developers.
+We are Food Lovers + were hired by Instant Pot and Tatung as Recipe Developers.

 Born & partly raised in “the food heaven” Hong Kong, we LOVE to cook & eat!!